Lead Internal Verifier Course Overview

 Wherever possible we will work with you to fulfil the assessment criteria using your existing work evidence.

-Internal Quality Assurance is what you need to be an internal verifier and to monitor the training staff in your organisation, monitor learning, delivery and assessments happening in your centre as well as legal matters like Data Protection.
+Internal Quality Assurance is what you need to be an internal verifier and to monitor the training staff in your organisation.
+If you do this L4 Certificate in Leading IQA you can also monitor other internal verifiers in the organisation and have overall responsibility for learning, delivery and assessments happening in your centre as well as legal matters like Data Protection.

 The IQA unit 2 qualifies you as an internal verifier who can sample and verify assessor work.
 The third unit qualifies you as a Lead IQA meaning you can lead/manage a team of internal verifiers.

 Yes, if you do the IQA unit 1, you can then purchase the remaining two units later.
-Price will depend on the retail price and/or discounts available at the time but we do offer loyalty discounts for returning customers.
+We offer fantastic loyalty discounts for returning customers.

-You can volunteer or work part-time or freelance to access the work-based requirements.
+You can volunteer or work part-time or freelance to access the work-based requirements in a local college or school.

 There is no difference between the qualification content, delivery or assessment.
 Both Pearson Edexcel and NOCN operate under Ofqual and offer the same qualification so this is purely a matter of which brand you prefer.
 Pearson are more widely-recognised but NOCN process the certificates much quicker.